 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-For 50 minute initial first meeting £20.
+Initial online /telephone 50 minute meeting £20.

 I can offer reduced concessionary fees for those on a low income, and for students, please contact me to discuss.

 I will try to reply to any contact or enquiry within 24 hours, however this will be during normal working hours of 9am - 6pm.